If you’re buying a home for the first time, you’ll need to go through the conveyancing process.

 8. Post completion

-- The buyer’s conveyancer will send the transfer deed and stamp duty to the stamping office and forward documents to the Land Registry to register the buyer’s ownership of the property
+- The buyer’s solicitor will send the transfer deed and stamp duty to the stamping office and forward documents to the Land Registry to register the buyer’s ownership of the property.

-- The conveyancer for the buyer will receive new title deeds from the Land Registry and forward them to the buyer’s mortgage lender
+- The solicitor for the buyer will receive new title deeds from the Land Registry and forward them to the buyer’s mortgage lender.

 How long does conveyancing take?